bridgedb/bridgedbjs/README.md

 bridgedbjs (v1.0.3)
 ===================

-JS client for the [BridgeDB](http://bridgedb.org) id mapping framework [webservices](http://bridgedb.org/wiki/BridgeWebservice/).
+JS client for the [BridgeDb](http://bridgedb.org) ID mapping framework [webservices](http://bridgedb.org/wiki/BridgeWebservice/).
-Not all the functionality of the BridgeDB webservices are exposed by this library yet, but pull requests are welcomed.
+Not all the functionality of the BridgeDb webservices are exposed by this library yet, but pull requests are welcomed.

 ##[API Documentation](https://bridgedb.github.io/bridgedbjs/docs/)